-While Christmas has become mainstream in China, spending it alone can be a difficult time.
+While the concept of Christmas has become mainstream in China, spending it alone can be a difficult time.

 1. Start Christmas Day with a walk

-Many hotels in China offer a traditional Christmas feast, including roast chicken and vegetables.
+Many hotels in China offer a traditional Christmas feast.

 3. Call loved ones back home